FAQ

 Coach Cason has been in the game for nearly 20 years.
 He wants to give opportunities to be taught the game the right way and truly develop the player.
 He wants to teach families and players that the developmental process is a journey, there is no quick fix.
 It takes time to grow, train, and develop physically and mentally.
 His Bachelors in Exercise Science along with his Masters from UGA in Strength and Conditioning and Clinical Exercise Physiology, has given him the chance to impact players in more ways than baseball alone.
 Obtaining objective data and metrics on players, will allow our coaches to track the progress players make to hold them more accountable to this journey in becoming stronger men on and off the field.

-What is the mission behind 706 Baseball?
+What is the mission and values behind 706 Baseball Club?

 At 706 Baseball Club we want to empower the next generation of baseball players, by instilling a growth mindset and providing a developmental program to constantly pursue a higher potential in themselves.
 By providing metrics and resources to hold each player accountable, we can help to foster an environment of growth as a man and player.